ImDaMilan/SpigotAdditions/README.md

 	<scope>provided</scope>
 </dependency>
 ```
-Keep in mind that development builds are not production-ready and should not be used outside of
+Keep in mind that development builds are not production-ready and should not be used outside of testing environments until the official release for those features appear!
 ### Gradle
 For the latest stable release use:
 ```groovy